Escape-Pod/flamecoin-old/README.md

  - Where can I download a working build?

  Under the releases page on github the latest binarys can be found.

-(The first working version will be released before the 1st of May)
+ - ITS NOT WORKING!

+ If its broken, submit an issue. (https://github.com/flamecoin/flamecoin/issues)